 - 1 How to Avoid Mosquitoes in Bali

 - 2 When do you find Mosquitos in Bali?

-- 4 Malaria in Bali
+- 5 Malaria in Bali

-- 6 Top 5 Tips to Stop Bites from Mosquitos in Bali
+- 7 Top 5 Tips to Stop Bites from Mosquitos in Bali

-- 7 Looking for MORE SUPER DOOPER FUN things to do and places to eat in Bali?
+- 8 Looking for MORE SUPER DOOPER FUN things to do and places to eat in Bali?

 How to Avoid Mosquitoes in Bali

-The moat was a good idea to keep the large than expected Zebras and Ostriches from venturing too close, but not so good for combating mossie invasions.
+The water-filled moat was a good idea to keep the large than expected Zebras and Ostriches from venturing too close, but not so good for combating mossie invasions.

-We didn’t stand much chance keeping them out of the room when there were two super-excited kids going in and out the door to grab the carrots and vegetables from the fruit bowl.
+We didn’t stand much chance keeping all the mossies out of the room when there were two super-excited kids going in and out the door to grab the carrots and vegetables from the fruit bowl.

 Luckily, we brought our arsenal of mozzie-fighting weapons.